GaloisInc/smaccmpilot-org/pages/software/commsec-encapsulation.md

 Counter Mode (GCM) is used to encrypt and authenticate the frame.
 The message counter is incremented and stored in RAM.

-After encryption, SMAVLink encapsulates the message with an initialization vector and authentication tag.
+After encryption, we encapsulate the message with an initialization vector and authentication tag.
 The initialization vector is composed of fields of source identifier, _epoch counter_, and counter.